Notice of Pre-AIA or AIA Status

 planting at least one plant, from the crossing of the pair(s) of the multiple inbred lines of the one or more of the ones of the potential hybrids, in a field included in the breeding pipeline, ([0025] Once the origins are selected, the pool of progenies is created from multiple crosses of the origins.
 The pool of progenies is then directed to the cultivation and testing phase 106, in which the progenies are planted or otherwise introduced into one or more growing spaces, such as, for example, greenhouses, shade houses, nurseries, breeding plots, fields (or test fields), etc.);

 whereby the probability associated with the one or more of the ones of the potential hybrids is validated. ([0031] In this exemplary embodiment, the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
 The selection engine 110 may employ any suitable technique and/or algorithm to generate the prediction model (also referred to as a prediction algorithm).
-The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See“Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data ( e.g ., yield, height, and standability for maize, etc.)).).
+The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms (See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g., yield, height, and standability for maize, etc.)).).

 Regarding Claim 18: Chavali further teaches:

-wherein the trained model includes a random forest model; ([0031] the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
+wherein the trained machine learning model includes a random forest model; ([0031] the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
 The selection engine 110 may employ any suitable technique and/or algorithm to generate the prediction model (also referred to as a prediction algorithm).
-The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See“Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data ( e.g ., yield, height, and standability for maize, etc.)).);
+The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g., yield, height, and standability for maize, etc.)).);

 wherein the BLUPs include BLUPs based on an interval, the interval including a number of years; ([0034] the selection engine 110 may be configured to determine the prediction score based on ranking phenotypic data and/or on derived phenotypic data ( e.g ., best linear unbiased prediction (BLUP), etc.) associated with the progenies included in the data structure 112.; [0029] that data structure 112 may include data indicative of various different characteristics and/or traits of the plants for the current and/or the last one, two, five, ten, fifteen, or more or less years of the plants through the cultivation and testing phase 106, or other growing spaces included in or outside the breeding pipeline 102, and also present data from the cultivation and testing phase 106.);

-and wherein the one or more traits of the multiple inbred lines includes yield. ([0018] “Phenotypic data” as used herein includes, but is not limited to, information regarding the phenotype of a given progeny (e.g., a plant, etc.), or a population of progeny e.g, a group of plants, etc.).
-Phenotypic data may include the size and/or heartiness of the progeny e.g, plant height, stalk girth, stalk strength, etc.), yield, time to maturity, resistance to biotic stress (e.g, disease or pest resistance, etc.), resistance to abiotic stress (e.g, drought or salinity resistance, etc.), growing climate, or any additional phenotypes, and/or combinations thereof.).
+and wherein the one or more traits of the multiple inbred lines includes yield. ([0018] “Phenotypic data” as used herein includes, but is not limited to, information regarding the phenotype of a given progeny (e.g., a plant, etc.), or a population of progeny e.g., a group of plants, etc.).
+Phenotypic data may include the size and/or heartiness of the progeny e.g., plant height, stalk girth, stalk strength, etc.), yield, time to maturity, resistance to biotic stress (e.g., disease or pest resistance, etc.), resistance to abiotic stress (e.g., drought or salinity resistance, etc.), growing climate, or any additional phenotypes, and/or combinations thereof.).

 Regarding Claim 19: Chavali further teaches:

-wherein the at least one computing device is configured, in order to advance the one or more of the ones of the potential hybrids into the breeding pipeline, to: automatically direct the one or more of the ones of the potential hybrids into the breeding pipeline; ([0022] In certain breeding pipeline embodiments (e.g ., large industrial breeding pipelines, etc.), testing, selections, and/or advancement may be directed to hundreds, thousands, or more origins, progenies, etc., in multiple phases and at several locations over several years to arrive at a reduced set of origins, progenies, etc., which are then selected for commercial product development.
+wherein the at least one computing device is configured, in order to advance the one or more of the ones of the potential hybrids into the breeding pipeline, to: automatically direct the one or more of the ones of the potential hybrids into the breeding pipeline; ([0022] In certain breeding pipeline embodiments (e.g., large industrial breeding pipelines, etc.), testing, selections, and/or advancement may be directed to hundreds, thousands, or more origins, progenies, etc., in multiple phases and at several locations over several years to arrive at a reduced set of origins, progenies, etc., which are then selected for commercial product development.
 In short, the breeding pipeline 102 is configured, by the testing, selections, etc., included therein, to reduce a large number of origins, progenies, etc., down to a relatively small number of superior-performing commercial products.);

 whereby the probability associated with the one or more of the ones of the potential hybrids is validated. ([0031] In this exemplary embodiment, the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
 The selection engine 110 may employ any suitable technique and/or algorithm to generate the prediction model (also referred to as a prediction algorithm).
-The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g ., yield, height, and standability for maize, etc.)).).
+The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g., yield, height, and standability for maize, etc.)).).

 Chavali doesn’t teach: